September 17, 2025

 Use-Case Cheat-Sheet

-Privacy-Focused Browsing → Brave Leo (local AI, privacy protection, no data sharing)
+Privacy-Focused Browsing → Brave Leo (All platforms)

 Creative Mood Boarding → Kosmik (visual inspiration, AI-powered discovery, auto-tagging)